briandipalma/custom-elements-hack-day/README.md

 </caplin-tile>
 ```

-It was positive that it was so easy to integrate Custom Elements with already existing widgets.
+It was positive that it was so easy to integrate Custom Elements with existing UI components.
 It bodes well for upgrading to them in a phased approach.

-Along with wrapping a Caplin tile we wrapped our grid (`caplin-grid`), fxticket (`caplin-outright-ticket`) and created a custom element tabbed panel.
+We also wrapped our grid (`caplin-grid`) and fxticket (`caplin-outright-ticket`).
+To layout all these components we created a custom element tabbed panel.

 ```HTML
 <caplin-tabbed-panel>